MaterializeInc/materialize/doc/developer/guide.md

 issue `createdb` without any arguments, a database with your username will be created.

 To also run `bin/cargo-test`, you'll need to add the following to your Postgres config.
-The location of your Postgres config file can be shown using `sudo -u postgres psql -c 'SHOW config_file'` (e.g., `/etc/postgresql/13/main/postgresql.conf` or `/var/lib/postgres/data/postgresql.conf`).
+The location of your Postgres config file can be shown using `psql -c 'SHOW config_file'` on macOS or using `sudo -u postgres psql -c 'SHOW config_file'` on Ubuntu.
+Common locations are:
+`/opt/homebrew/var/postgres/postgresql.conf` on macOS,
+`/etc/postgresql/13/main/postgresql.conf` on Ubuntu, and `/var/lib/postgres/data/postgresql.conf` on Arch Linux.
 Then, restart Postgres.

 ```
 wal_level=logical